 Now click the "Status" button within the "Incident" section to map the Incident statuses together.
 The purpose of this is so that the GitHub Data Sync plug-in knows what the equivalent status is in GitHub for an incident status in SpiraPlan.

 You must map every status in the system.
 Descriptions of the field are below:

 External Key -- Either open or closed, which are the only two statuses in GitHub

 Primary -- You must have exactly one primary key for open and one for closed.
 This is what status the plug-in should set the incident in SpiraPlan to when the status in GitHub changes.

 Click "Save" and assuming everything was done correctly, the plug-in should work.
 Start your Data Sync service and verify that issues in GitHub appear inside SpiraPlan.
 Note that the Data Sync service is not running constantly, so it may take some time for changes to materialize.

-Congratulations, you have just integrated your Spira instance with GitHub's integrated issue tracker!
+Congratulations, you have just integrated Spira with GitHub's integrated issue tracker!

 Set Up GitHub As A Source Code Provider

 If you do not set up GitHub as a source code provider pull request syncing will not work.
 Once the source code integration is set up, pull request syncing will work after the cache in SpiraPlan has been.

 To sync pull requests, the GitHub repository that is being synced must be connected to the same product both as an issue tracker (as outlined in this guide) and as a source code provider.
 Pull requests are synced from GitHub into SpiraPlan only.